 - VAT number and effective date of registration (if applicable)

-It may be necessary to wait 48 hours after an EORI number has been issued, to use it for customs declarations in the Customs Handling of Import and Export Freight (CHIEF) system.
+It may be necessary to wait 48 hours after an EORI number has been issued before you can use it for customs declarations in the Customs Handling of Import and Export Freight (CHIEF) system.

-To discuss any problems in relation to EORI numbers (e.g. lost or forgotten numbers) the EORI team can be contacted via an online form or by calling them on 0300 322 7067 (Monday to Friday, 8am to 6pm).
+To discuss any problems in relation to EORI numbers (e.g. lost or forgotten numbers), you can contact the EORI team online or call them on 0300 322 7067 (Monday to Friday, 8am to 6pm).

 What happens to EORI numbers after Brexit?